ImplFerris/esp32-book/src/dev-env.md

 However, I recommend reading the book, understand the concepts and code, and apply them to a newer version.
 You might face challenges, but you'll learn and even contribute back to this book 😉.

+**NOTE:** Install this specific version **only** if you plan to clone and run the project examples exactly as they are.
+Otherwise, install the latest version.
+Using a mismatched version may lead to weird errors (eg: error: asm! macro is not allowed in naked functions)